RoPE Attention Can Be Trained in Almost Linear Time

-In addition, these techniques can generalize to advanced attention mechanisms, such as tensor attention, while preserving the almost linear time complexity in both training and evaluation phases \cite{as24_iclr, lssz24_tat}.
+In addition, these techniques can generalize to advanced attention mechanisms, such as tensor attention, while preserving the almost linear time complexity in both training and evaluation phases \citep{as24_iclr, lssz24_tat}.
 Beyond this, alternative theoretical methods also exist.
 For example, the conv-basis approach introduced in \cite{lls+24_conv} offers another avenue for speeding up attention computation.

 \paragraph{Gradient Approximation.} Using low-rank approximation to approximate the gradient is a common approach for optimizing the training of transformers by reducing the complexity in the computations, such as \cite{lss+24,lssz24_tat,as24b,hwsl24}.
 Specifically, \cite{as24b} extends the low-rank approximation technique developed in \cite{as23}, which studies the forward computation of attention to approximate the gradient of the attention computation.
 In \cite{lss+24}, they further develop the low-rank approximation technique in \cite{as24b} to study multi-layer transformers, showing they can use nearly linear time to approximate the backward computations of multi-layer transformers.
 On the other hand, \cite{lssz24_tat} generalizes the gradient approximation of \cite{as24b} to another direction: they use it to study the training of the tensor version of attention computation that develops from the forward computation as in \cite{as24_iclr}.
 Finally, \cite{hwsl24} leverages the low-rank approximation technique to study the training of Diffusion Transformers (DiTs).